 A Proper Rabbit Cage

 When getting a cage for your bunny, it is important to remember that the cage needs to accommodate the size that the rabbit will grow to, not necessarily the size that the bunny is at the time you buy the cage.
 There are different rules for different cages, but the main deciding factor in cage size is whether your bunny is going to be indoors or outdoors.

-Indoor rabbits can be house trained, and so can be let out to run about at supervised times.
+Indoor rabbits can be house trained, and they can be let out to run about at supervised times.
 This means that their cages need not be as big as outdoor bunnies, which need large amounts of space to be happy.
-An indoor bunny cage should be large enough for your bunny to lay down in comfortably, with a corner to spare for droppings, and a space for food.
+An indoor bunny cage should be large enough for your bunny to lay down in comfortably, with a corner to spare for droppings and a space for food.

-If you must keep your bunnies outdoors, then make sure that the cage and run has enough room for them to be able to jump upwards around two feet, and enough room lengthwise to get a good bunny sprint on, at least five feet long by five feet wide, and preferably larger.
-Yes there are a great many tiny rabbit hutches and cages sold on the market, but these are sold by people who know next to nothing about proper rabbit care, and probably don't give a damn either, they are only after your money, and pay little regard to the pet's welfare.
+If you must keep your bunnies outdoors, then make sure that the cage and run have enough room for them to be able to jump upwards around two feet, and enough room lengthwise to get a good bunny sprint on, at least five feet long by five feet wide, and preferably larger.
+Yes, there are a great many tiny rabbit hutches and cages sold on the market, but these are sold by people who know next to nothing about proper rabbit care, and probably don't give a damn either.
+They are only after your money and pay little regard to the pet's welfare.

 I have an outdoor cage for my own bunny, but she lives indoors most of the time, and the cage is only used to give her a spot of fresh air outside on occasion.
 The cage is three feet high and has a floor space of around 15 square feet.
 This would still be too small to keep her in all the time.

 Think of your bunny's health and happiness when it comes to buying a cage, and if this all seems like too much of a hassle, then get a goldfish.